lucprincen/groltos-diary/Factions/Druid Circle.md

 On top of the embankment, there seemed to be a tomb, also surrounded by five pillars on the eastern side.

 At the entrance to this place, there were six elven statues.
 One statue for each elven subrace.
-One of the statues was of the drow necromancer that killed [[Yerthid Granitemuncher|Yerthid]].
+One of the statues was of [[Omareth Baenre]], the drow necromancer that killed [[Yerthid Granitemuncher|Yerthid]].

+On the west side of the circular opening, there was a crack in the wall that led into a tomb.
+We found [[Henrack]] and [[Ravisin]] hiding there.
+We fought and killed Henrack, while Ravisin fled the place in a hurry, killing [[Marlon Tayte|Marlon]] in the process.